Concerned about motorhome fire? Honestly, we weren't… until it happened to us. Here's the story and how to prevent RV fire in the future!

 Funnily enough, this came up in our Facebook group about a week ago and several people mentioned they were reluctant to leave their pets.
 And now, I get it.
 I really really do.
 As always, you have to make your own mind up and do what works for you, but those are our thoughts after this… let's call it a near-miss.

 There's no neat way to end this post.
-We didn't do anything ‘wrong' or different from what we usually do, but it could have been catastrophic.
+We didn't do anything ‘wrong' or different from what we usually do, but it could have been a catastrophic end to our motorhome holiday.

 If I hadn't decided to stop to take photos, and therefore smelt fresh air before getting back in the van, maybe it would have been much worse.
 Heck, our bed is above the fuse box… and the smoke detector is down the other end of the van.
 Let's just be pleased it wasn't night time!